Md-Yaseen-Dev/Course--Deep-JavaScript-Foundations-v3/Readme.md

 ## Equality (==)

 The Equality operator (==) checks whether its two Operands are equal,returning a Boolean result.
-Unlike the Strict equality operator, it attemnpts to convert and compare operands that are of different types
+Unlike the Strict equality operator, it attempts to convert and compare operands that are of different types

 Equality comparsion provides three types they are :-